jkenning/Cryptocurrencies/README.md

 ![](https://github.com/jkenning/Cryptocurrencies/blob/main/Images/clustered_df.png)

 Figure.
-3 - The data was clustered using 4 clusteres and made to fit the model and concatenated with the original DataFrame.
+3 - The data was clustered using 4 clusters and made to fit the model and concatenated with the original DataFrame.

 ![](https://github.com/jkenning/Cryptocurrencies/blob/main/Images/3D_scatter_w_clusters.png)